m4rcingsxr/algorithms-data-structures/src/main/java/com/marcinseweryn/algorithms/graphs/README.md

 # Kruskal's minimum spanning tree algorithm

-> Given a graph G = (V, E) we want to find Minimum Spanning Tree in the graph (it may not be unique)
-> A minimum spanning tree is a subset of the edges which connect all vertices in the graph with
-> the minimal total edge cost
+Given a graph G = (V, E) we want to find Minimum Spanning Tree in the graph (it may not be unique) A minimum spanning tree is a subset of the edges which connect all vertices in the graph with the minimal total edge cost

+- Sort edges by ascending edge weight.
+- Walk through the sorted edges and look at the edge belongs to, if the nodes are already unified we don't include this edge, otherwise we include it and unify the nodes.
+- The algorithm terminates when every edge has been processed or all the vertices have been unified.
+If node already belong to the same group then we want to ignore it because it'll create a cycle

 ![img21.png](img/img21.png)
 ![img22.png](img/img22.png)

+Kruskal's algorithm finds a minimum spanning forest of an undirected edge-weighted graph.